MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`publishTestResults`** - **Publish test results and code coverage**<br>
 `boolean`.
 Optional.
 Use when `command = test`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enabling this option will generate a test results TRX file in `$(Agent.TempDirectory)` and results will be published to the server. <br>This option appends `--logger trx --results-directory $(Agent.TempDirectory)` to the command line arguments. <br><br>Code coverage can be collected by adding `--collect “Code coverage”` option to the command line arguments.
+Enabling this option will generate a `test results` TRX file in `$(Agent.TempDirectory)`, and the results will be published to the server.

+This option appends `--logger trx --results-directory $(Agent.TempDirectory)` to the command line arguments.

+Code coverage can be collected by adding the `--collect “Code coverage”` option to the command line arguments.
 This is currently only available on the Windows platform.
 <!-- :::editable-content-end::: -->
 <br>